Linked Signals π

 π― What Are Linked Signals?

-Section titled βπ― What Are Linked Signals?βLinkedSignal is Angular 19βs game-changing feature that creates writable signals derived from other signals.
-Itβs similar to computed(), but the key difference is that computed() returns a read-only signal, whereas linkedSignal() returns a writable signal.
+Section titled βπ― What Are Linked Signals?βLinkedSignal creates writable signals derived from other signals.
+Introduced in Angular 19 and now stable, itβs similar to computed(), but the key difference is that computed() returns a read-only signal, whereas linkedSignal() returns a writable signal.

 Key Benefits: